1,000 pinwheels for child abuse awareness planted at Tulsa County Courthouse

 “The Board of County Commissioners and all other Tulsa County elected officials fully support (Kunzweiler’s) effort to prosecute those who prey on our most victimized, innocent citizens,” Sallee said.

-He said pinwheels have been planted across Tulsa County, and he hopes citizens can remember what they stand for and how they can help.
+He said pinwheels have been planted across Tulsa County and that he hopes residents can remember what they stand for and how they can help.

 Local social service agencies urge the public to visit LookOutReachOut.net for resources to help recognize, report and prevent child abuse and neglect, especially during the pandemic.

-Persons who suspect a child is being abused or neglected can report it by calling the Child Abuse Hotline at 1-800-522-3511.
+Anyone who suspects a child is being abused or neglected can report it by calling the Child Abuse Hotline at 800-522-3511.